 You can ride a snow tube as single, link up your snow tube with friends, you can experience snow rafting with 4-12 riders, or you can ride a Circular Tornado boat snow that holds 3-8 people.

 For extreme adventurers make sure that you try Everest, the highest acceleration slip in America that is 33.5 meters in height that can slide 2-4 people on inner snow tubes.

-Guests can also go ice skating and younger guests can burn off energy on the winter children’s playground with 11 slides, games and tunnels to crawl through.
+Guests can also go ice skating.
+Younger guests can burn off energy on the winter children’s playground with 11 slides, games and tunnels to crawl through.

 Relax at the Aroma Spa

-I love souvenirs that are both practical and attached to a memory which is why we purchased a shot glass and an ice cube tray that will allow us to make our own glasses made of ice at home.
+I love souvenirs that are both practical and attached to a memory.
+That’s why we purchased a shot glass and an ice cube tray that will allow us to make our own glasses made of ice at home.

 Our Room at Hotel Valcartier